Processing

 Do my benefits pay for study abroad programs?

 It depends.
-Our office, along with the Office of International Programs, will take into account what courses you plan on taking/will transfer back to Appalachian, as well as what kind of program you are looking for.
+Our office, along with the Office of International Programs (OIP), will take into account what courses you plan on taking/will transfer back to Appalachian, as well as what kind of program you are looking for.
+The best programs for VA benefits are Faculty-Led or Appalachian Exchange to a VA-approved foreign school.
+Study abroad programs through any third-party (i.e. WorldStrides, CIEE, IES Abroad) cannot use VA benefits.

 The VA will often not pay for airfare, passports, lodging, or meals for any benefit.

-• For Chapters 33, 31, and Fry Scholarship, required tuition and fees, a book stipend, and BAH will often be paid.
+- For Chapters 33, 31, and Fry Scholarship, tuition, a book stipend, and BAH will often be paid.

-Our office highly recommends working with the Office of International Programs and Student Veteran Services to make sure that your courses will be sufficient for VA certification purposes.
+Our office highly recommends working with the Office of International Programs and Student Veteran Services early to make sure that your courses will be sufficient and to find a VA-approved school.

 How do I download an enrollment certification for things like TriCare® insurance or scholarships?